Recht, Abram Department of Radiation Oncology, Beth Israel Deaconess Medical Center, Boston, Massachusetts.

 - Additional Readings

-The use of ionizing radiation to treat disease.
-The method of radiation therapy is also known as radiotherapy and therapeutic radiology.
+The use of ionizing radiation or radioactive substances to treat disease.
+The method of radiation therapy is also known as radiotherapy and therapeutic radiology (Fig. 1).
 Radiotherapy was widely used in the past to treat diseases of the skin, lymph nodes, and other organs.
-However, because radiation can cause cancer and because alternative treatments for these diseases have been discovered, radiation therapy is now mainly limited to treating malignant tumors: the medical specialty is called radiation oncology.
-See also: Oncology; Radiology
+However, because radiation can cause cancer and because alternative treatments for these diseases have been discovered, radiation therapy is mainly limited to treating malignant tumors; in this case, the medical specialty is called radiation oncology.
+See also: Oncology; Radiology; Tumor

 The content above is only an excerpt.